GeminiDRSoftware/astrodata/docs/manuals/usermanual/structure.rst

 individual science pixel extensions, for example the gain of the amplifier, the data themselves, the error on those data, etc.

-..
-TODO: Turn the below code blocks into an example
+.. todo:: Turn the below code blocks into an example

 The composition and amount of information depends on the contents of the file itself.
 This information varies dramatically between observatories, so ensure